Workshop Fee: TBD (2020 tuition was $12,200) | This intensive is not eligible for any promotional offers that may occur

 Additional workshops available:

-Students may customize their 10 weeks by supplementing workshops for concurrently running courses, and/or adding valuable Pre-Requisite or Follow-Up Master Classes.
+In addition to the program’s Primary Workshops, students are offered the option to supplement workshops for concurrently running courses, and/or add discounted pre-requisites or follow-up courses to their intensive.
 Listed below are several courses that may be of particular interest to cinematography students looking to branch out from the Core Curriculum.

 This workshop is an introduction to digital color correction and grading using DaVinci Resolve.
 Utilizing a workshop atmosphere in combination with lectures, demonstrations and projects, students gain a technical understanding of the art and craft of color correction and grading, as used in professional filmmaking.
 The course covers full workflow, from initial Resolve setup and color theory, to node structures and delivery.
 Students learn the tools and nuances of color matching and how to fully utilize this software to take projects to new levels with graded looks.

 DaVinci Resolve 2020 falls on the week of Sep 20th (Running concurrently with the 3rd Week of the Intensive)